Overview of angle grinders

 Clean out old mortar joints with a tuckpointing wheel.

-Grinding beats a chisel and hammer for removing old mortar.
+Grinding beats a chisel and a hammer for removing old mortar.
 It would be worth buying a grinder just to remove mortar if you had a lot of tuckpointing to do.
 Thicker diamond tuckpointing wheels remove old mortar quickly without disturbing or damaging the bricks.
 It’s dusty, though, so wear a dust mask and make sure to shut your windows and warn the neighbors.

 We’ve only touched on the jobs you can do with an angle grinder.
-Browse your local hardware store or home center to get a better idea of the attachments available.
+Browse your local hardware store or home center to get a better idea of the angle grinder attachments available.
 They can save you a ton of time.